Robustness of the pathwise structure of fluctuations in stochastic homogenization: Introduction

 \section{Introduction}

 This article constitutes the second part of a series that develops a theory of fluctuations in stochastic homogenization of linear elliptic (non-necessarily symmetric) systems in divergence form.
-In the first part~\cite{DGO1}, we provided a complete picture of our theory (with optimal error estimates and convergence rates) in the simplified framework of discrete elliptic equations with independent and identically distributed (iid) conductances.
-We proved three main results: the pathwise structure of fluctuations, the Gaussian character of fluctuations, and the identification of the limiting covariance structure.
-In the present contribution, we focus on the fundamental \emph{pathwise} aspect of the theory, based on the accuracy of the two-scale expansion for fluctuations of the homogenization commutator of the solution operator.
-The aim is to extend the validity of this pathwise structure of fluctuations to continuum (non-symmetric) systems with strongly correlated coefficient fields.
-We take this as a sign of the~\emph{robustness} of the pathwise structure.
-We mainly consider the class of Gaussian coefficient fields (with covariance function the decay of which can be arbitrarily slow at infinity).
-Questions regarding the convergence in law of the rescaled standard homogenization commutator are addressed in the forthcoming contribution~\cite{DFG1} in the case of correlated Gaussian fields.
-In~\cite{DO1}, we further explain how this whole pathwise theory of fluctuations naturally extends to higher orders.
-For a thorough discussion of the literature, we refer the reader to the introduction of the companion article~\cite{DGO1}.
+In the first part~\cite{DGO1}, we provided a complete picture of our theory (with optimal error estimates and convergence rates) in the simplified framework of the random conductance model.
+We proved three main results: the pathwise structure of fluctuations, their asymptotic normality, and the identification of the limiting covariance structure.
+In the present contribution, we focus on the fundamental pathwise aspect of the theory, that is, the accuracy of the two-scale expansion for large-scale fluctuations of the so-called homogenization commutator, and we extend its validity to continuum (non-symmetric) systems with strongly correlated coefficient fields.
+More precisely, we cover the general setting of coefficient fields satisfying multiscale functional inequalities as introduced in~\cite{DG1,DG2}, and therefore treat all the models considered in the reference textbook~\cite{Torquato-02} on heterogenous materials.
+We take this as a sign of the robustness of the pathwise structure.
+Questions regarding the scaling limit of the standard homogenization commutator require more careful probabilistic assumptions and are addressed in the forthcoming contribution~\cite{DFG1} in the case of correlated Gaussian fields (see below for an informal discussion of these results).
+In~\cite{DO1}, we further explain how this whole theory of fluctuations naturally extends to higher orders.
+We refer to the introduction of the companion article~\cite{DGO1} for a general discussion of the literature on fluctuations in stochastic homogenization (a short discussion of the key pathwise structure is given at the end of this introduction).